 I highly recommend the sleeper train; I had a great time.
 I booked via the Great Western Railway website– it’s a bit tricky, as you have to be sure to advance-reserve a sleeper cabin or you’ll end up in a regular seat overnight (a much cheaper but much less fun/comfortable/private option), and instructions are quite unclear (so thanks to The Man in Seat 61, for the great inside info!)

 The train arrived in Penzance early enough for me to catch one of the few buses to the opposite northern coast.
 I took the 16A bus to Gurnard’s Head to pick up the South West Coast Path between there and St. Ives (equipped w/ this typically fantastic OS map).
-This stretch of coast is breathtaking – almost literally, when you consider the way the wind and crashing surf muffles all other sound and sense.
+That stretch of coast is breathtaking – almost literally, when you consider the way the wind and crashing surf muffles all other sound and sense.

 Vegetation is mostly low and scraggly, and the abundant yellow flowering bushes are thorny, with small, close, spitefully coupled petals.
 As someone from a culture so litigious people shamelessly sue fast food restaurants when they spill coffee on themselves, it was shocking and quite thrilling to find myself on a public pathway that goes no way to prevent bodily harm beyond posting small warnings about cliff edges and OPEN ABANDONED MINE SHAFTS.

-Throughout the day, I walked the fine line between trying not to get too muddy and trying not to break a limb: I did not succeed– at all– with the former goal (this entire island spurts water, all the time) but am pleased to say no trips to the hospital were required.
+Throughout the day, I walked the fine line between trying not to get too muddy and trying not to break a limb: I did not succeed– at all– with the former goal (this island spurts water, all the time) but am pleased to say no trips to the hospital were required.
 It took between 3 and 4 hours to get to St. Ives, and was a pretty strenuous hike, given the frequent ups and downs and the need for careful footing in places.

 Few others had set out to do some casual coastal hiking in mid-February, so I was able to fully appreciate the remoteness (note that my phone had no service, at all, until I reached St. Ives) and stunning desolation of Cornwall.
 The region stays relatively mild year-round but in winter grey days are plentiful (though I lucked out with bright sunshine throughout the day).